Dr Han Weng

 - 2020-2021, Chief Investigator, Australian Synchrotron Access Scheme (ANSTO), $15,190 over 100-d beamtime.

 Han coordinates the third year elective Soil and Water: Management and Conservation III and lectures the majority of this course.
 During this course, together we will learn the fundamentals and more importantly how to better manage and protect the two vital natural capitals as a source of life and survival: Soil and Water.
-Han also lectures the second year course on Soil and Water Resources II.
+Han also lectures on the first-year soil course: Soils and Landscapes I, the second-year course: Soil and Water Resources II, and a third-year course: Soil and Plant Nutrition.

 | Date | Role | Research Topic | Program | Degree Type | Student Load | Student Name |